brendanhoran/cangjians.github.io/contribute.md

 When release-time comes, someone will have to actually produce the release tarball for a given project.
 This is how.

+First, bump the version appropriately.
+We use a very simple MAJOR.MINOR versioning scheme:

+* if any user-visible change was introduced (new UI, API/ABI break,...) then bump the MAJOR version,
+* otherwise, bump the MINOR version.

-Inside the project root directory, run the following command to create the
+Then, inside the project root directory, run the following command to create the archive:
-archive:

 ```
 $ make distcheck